MackCesar/MetalDiffusion/README.md

     jit_compile=False,
 )

 ### Use the generate function in the class to create an image.
-It will return an array value which is an image
+It will return an array which can be converted into an iamge
 img = generator.generate(
     "An astronaut riding a horse",
     num_steps=50,